Broken circuit complexes of series-parallel networks: Ear decompositions and

-In order to prove Theorem \ref{th42} (and several results below), we introduce here a special kind of nest intervals which is useful for inductive arguments.
-Recall that a line of $G$ is a path whose all internal vertices have degree 2.
+In order to prove Theorem \ref{th42} (and several results below), we introduce here a special kind of nest interval which is useful for inductive arguments.
+Recall that a line of $G$ is a path all of whose internal vertices have degree 2.
 Let $\Pi$ be a nested ear decomposition of $G$.
-We say that a nest interval $I\in N(\Pi)$ is \emph{lined} in $G$ if all paths in $\sigma(I)^+$ are lines.
-The existence and some properties of this kind of nest intervals are shown below.
+We say that a nest interval $I\in N(\Pi)$ is \emph{lined} in $G$ if all paths of $\sigma(I)^+$ are lines in $G$.
+The existence and some properties of this kind of nest interval are shown below.

 \begin{lemma} Let $\Pi$ be a nested ear decomposition of a series-parallel network $G$.
 If $N(\Pi)\ne\emptyset$, then there exists $I\in N(\Pi)$ which is lined in $G$. \end{lemma}

 \begin{proof} We prove by induction on $p=|N(\Pi)|$.
 If $p=1$, then it is clear that the unique nest interval of $N(\Pi)$ is lined in $G$.
 Assume $p\geq 2$.
 Let $I$ be a minimal element (with respect to inclusion) of $N(\Pi)$.
 Then $I$ is a line of $G$.
 So if all the ears in $\sigma(I)$ are lines, we are done.
 Otherwise, let $\pi_j\in \sigma(I)$ be not a line.
 We say that an ear $\pi_i$ is \emph{sequentially nested} in $\pi_j$ if there exists a sequence of ears $\pi_i,\pi_k,\ldots,\pi_j$ such that each ear is nested in the next.
 Denote by $\Pi(\pi_j)$ the subset of $\Pi$ consisting of all ears which are sequentially nested in $\pi_j$.
 Note that $\overline{\pi}_j=\pi_j\cup I$ is a cycle.
 So one may check that $\Pi_1=\{\overline{\pi}_j\}\cup\Pi(\pi_j)$ is a nested ear decomposition of the subgraph $G_1$ of $G$ induced by the ears in $\Pi_1$.
 We have $N(\Pi_1)\subseteq N(\Pi)-I$.
 Moreover, $N(\Pi_1)\ne\emptyset$ since $\pi_j$ is not a line.
 Hence, by induction there exists $I_1\in N(\Pi_1)$ that is lined in $G_1$.
 Clearly, $I_1$ is also lined in $G$. \end{proof}